stclib/STC/README.md

 cmap discussion
 ---------------

-**cmap/cset** are the most complex of the containers (although, currently only ~400 lines of code).
+**cmap/cset** are the most complex of the containers (although, currently less than 500 lines of code).
 It uses open hashing, but does not rely on power-of-two size table, nor prime number lengths, and it does not have tombstone buckets.
 It is still among the fastest hash-tables, as shown above.
 The default max load-factor is 0.85, and it shrinks (and rehashes) when load-factor goes below 0.15, by default (can be set per hash container).

 You can customize the destroy-, hash- and equals- function. **cmap/cset** also supports a few other arguments in the declare-statement that allows to define a convertion from a raw/literal type to the key-type specified.
 This is very useful when e.g. having cstr as key, as it enables the usage of string literals as key in *put() and find()* functions, instead of requering a constructed cstr.
 Without it, the code would become:
 ```
 declare_cmap(si, cstr_t, int); // don't do this.
 ...
-cmap_si_put(&map, cstr_make("mykey"), 12);
+cmap_si_insert(&map, cstr_make("mykey"), 12);
 ```
 This is a problem because cstr_t key may exist in the map, and it would need to destroy the current key and replace it with the new to avoid memory leak.
 Lookup would also be problematic:
 ```